 Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

-The following documents are required for customs clearance of imported goods when the basis of the supply is a contract (and not a paid invoice):
+The following documents are required for customs clearance of imported goods when the basis of the supply is a contract, but not a paid invoice:

-- A bill of lading for maritime transportation or a Cargo Movement Report (CMR) for transportation by truck: Customs officers will check the CMR or bill of lading against the information contained in the contract.
+A Bill of Lading for Maritime Transportation: Cargo Movement Report (CMR) for transportation by truck.
+Customs officers will check the CMR or bill of lading against the information contained in the contract.

-- A certificate of origin and quality: The certificate of the country of origin should be obtained from Turkmenistan Chamber of Commerce and Industry at the place of origin prior to the departure of goods.
-The importer is required to receive a certificate of conformity from Turkmen Standards (Turkmenstandartlary).
+A Certificate of Origin and Quality: The Certificate of the Country of Origin should be obtained from Turkmenistan Chamber of Commerce and Industry at the place of origin prior to the departure of goods.
+The importer is required to receive a certificate of conformance from Turkmen Standards (Turkmenstandartlary).

-- A Customs Declaration: Customs declaration and clearance is the responsibility of the party specified in the contract.
-In most cases, however, the buyer takes on responsibility for the clearance process.
-During customs clearance, the State Customs Service charges a service fee of 0.2 percent of the contract price.
+A Customs Declaration: Customs declaration and clearance is the responsibility of the party specified in the contract.
+In most cases, however, the buyer takes on clearance process responsibility.
+During the customs clearance process, Customs charges a service fee of 0.2 percent of the contract price.
 Additional licenses may be required of the buyer, depending on the type of imported product (an alcohol trade license to import alcohol, or a State Radio Frequencies Commission permit to import radio electronics and high frequency devices, for example).
-Turkmenistan has freelance customs clearance agents who can assist with customs processing.
+Turkmenistan has freelance customs clearance agents, who can assist with customs processing.